whitneyburton/portfolios/students/1605/nicole-marino/20160716-nicole-marino-m1.markdown

  -More Pairing Session

- -Pat does more in depth study while I create psuedocode for the next iterations.
+ -Pat does more in depth study while I create pseudocode for the next iterations.
 That way I feel I'm making progress, and then we can follow my instructions together with Pats insight after doing more research.

  -We divide and conquer only when we both feel secure in the portion of code we're working with.